JEG2/warehouse_keeper/README.md

 That said, if you want to remotely attempt to make use of the space available on a player's monitor, you will have to do something like this.
 For that, I would sure love a tool that helps me handle the trickier parts.
 I believe Gosu provides enough of what you need to get this right.

-What Gosu doesn't provide to my liking was proper font measuring tools.
-I really wanted to be able to get the width a given string of text would be on screen in pixels, but I can't see a way to do this.
-(You can get the height.)
+Another thing I really struggled with in Gosu was working with text.
+It's easy to get the height of some arbitrary string, but getting the width is trickier.
+I think I found a way to do it with `Gosu::Image.from_text()`, but I haven't had time to dig into this yet.

-I think this makes certain combinations of text and sprites tricky.
-Gosu does have a relative drawing method that can help with some cases.
-But I don't think it address all of what I would like to be able to do.
+Knowing the dimensions of some text is very helpful if you want to combine it with the use of sprites, at least how I do things.
+Gosu does have a relative drawing method that can help with some of these cases.
+In the end, I think I just need to play with these options more to figure this stuff out.

 ## The Testing Balance